mybuilder/phpunit-accelerator/README.md

 ---

-Created by [MyBuilder](http://www.mybuilder.com/) - Check out our [blog](http://tech.mybuilder.com/) for more insight into this and other open-source projects we release.
+Created by [MyBuilder](https://www.mybuilder.com/) - Check out our [blog](https://tech.mybuilder.com/) for more insight into this and other open-source projects we release.
+We are always looking to hire good people for our London office.